Pankaj89Acharjee/trip-planner-ai/road-map.md

 Group travel planning (multiple users in same trip).

-Smart reminders & push notifications.
+Smart reminders & push notifications with Agents after the Booking is confirmed.

 Integration with WhatsApp for trip updates.